zkFHE/circomlib-fhe/BLOG_Arithmetization.md

 diagram with the life-cycle of functional bootstrapping with anotations for hard operations to arithmetize
 ```

 In the next few sections, we will go into detail about how to approach the arithmetization of some particular operations.
 The example code will be written in Circom, a language tailored to arithmetic circuits and the definition of R1CS constraints.
-For a full arithmetization of FHEW and TFHE in Circom check out our repository [].
+For a full arithmetization of FHEW and TFHE in Circom check out [our repository](https://github.com/zkFHE/circomlib-fhe).

 ## Warmup: Modular Reduction